Benedict Joseph Labre: Life

 Labre, according to Catholic tradition, experienced a desire, which he considered was given to him by God and inspired by the example of Alexius of Rome and that of the Franciscan tertiary pilgrim, Saint Roch, to "abandon his country, his parents, and whatever is flattering in the world to lead a new sort of life, a life most painful, most penitential, not in a wilderness nor in a cloister, but in the midst of the world, devoutly visiting as a pilgrim the famous places of Christian devotion."

 Labre joined the Third Order of Saint Francis and settled on a life of poverty and pilgrimage.
 He first traveled to Rome on foot, subsisting on what he could get by begging.
 He then traveled to most of the major shrines of Europe, often several times each.
 He visited the various shrines in Loreto, Assisi, Naples, and Bari in Italy, Einsiedeln in Switzerland, Paray-le-Monial in France, and Santiago de Compostela in Spain.
 During these trips he would always travel on foot, sleeping in the open or in a corner of a room, with his clothes muddy and ragged.
 On one occasion he stopped at the farmhouse of Matthieu and Marie Vianney, who would later become the parents of Curé d'Ars.
 He lived on what little he was given, and often shared the little he did receive with others.
 He is reported to have talked rarely, prayed often, and accepted quietly the abuse he received.

 In so doing, Labre was following in the role of the mendicant, the "Fool-for-Christ," found more often in the Eastern Orthodox Church.
 Labre spent many hours in adoration of the Blessed Sacrament.
 He would often swoon when contemplating the crown of thorns, in particular, and, during these states, it is said he would levitate or bilocate.
 He was also said to have cured some of the other homeless people he met and to have multiplied bread for them.
 In the last years of his life, he lived in Rome, for a time living in the ruins of the Colosseum, and would leave only to make a yearly pilgrimage to the shrine of Our Lady of Loreto.
 He was a familiar figure in the city and known as the "saint of the Forty Hours" (or Quarant' Ore) for his dedication to Eucharistic adoration.

-The day before he died, Labre collapsed on the steps of the church of Santa Maria ai Monti, blocks from the Colosseum, and despite his protestations was charitably taken to a house behind the church at Via dei Serpenti 2.
+The day before he died, Labre collapsed on the steps of the church of Santa Maria ai Monti, blocks from the Colosseum, and despite his protestations was taken to a house behind the church at Via dei Serpenti 2.
 He died there of malnutrition and exhaustion on 16 April 1783, during Holy Week, and was buried in the Church of Santa Maria ai Monti.